President and CEO, Ilitch Holdings, Inc.

 A Passion for Giving Back

-Chris is actively engaged in the community as Chairman of Ilitch Charities, the Detroit Red Wing Foundation and the Detroit Tigers Foundation.
-Ilitch companies, the organization's colleagues and owners, and Ilitch foundations have donated more than $230 million to worthy causes, have served over 5 million meals to those in need, and have donated thousands of volunteer hours in support of community programs and organizations.
+Christopher is actively engaged in the community as Chairman of Ilitch Charities, the Detroit Red Wings Foundation and the Detroit Tigers Foundation.
+The Ilitch companies, its employees and foundations have donated over $235 million to worthy causes, served over 5 million meals to those in need, and donated thousands of volunteer hours in support of community programs.

 "Across our family-owned companies in Detroit and around the world, we work hard to lift others up and give back to the communities in which we operate," he says.
 "Every day, we strive to bring this mission to life in ways that make a lasting positive impact on others."

-Beyond his work at the Ilitch companies and Ilitch Charities, Chris serves on the Board of Governors for the National Hockey League as well as the Executive, Competition, and Legislative Affairs committees of Major League Baseball.
+Beyond his work at the Ilitch companies and Ilitch Charities, Christopher serves on the Board of Governors for the National Hockey League as well as the Strategic Planning and Innovation and Media and Content committees for the NHL, and the Executive, Economic Reform, On Field, and Legislative Affairs committees of Major League Baseball.
 He also serves on the board and executive committees for Business Leaders for Michigan, the Detroit Economic Club, and the Downtown Detroit Partnership.
 He is also an advisory board member of the Harvard Kennedy School Taubman Center for State and Local Government.
 He has served on host/hospitality committees for the NCAA Men's Frozen Four Hockey Championship (co-chair), the NCAA Final Four Men's Basketball Tournament, Super Bowl XL, and the Major League Baseball All-Star game (chair).

-A graduate with a bachelor's degree in business administration from the University of Michigan, Chris is a proud father of three and resides with his wife Kelle and their children in metro Detroit.
+A graduate with a bachelor's degree in business administration from the University of Michigan, Christopher is a proud father of three and resides with his wife Kelle and their children in metro Detroit.